-God, Creation, and Human Rebellion: Lecture Notes of Archibald Alexander from the Hand of Charles Hodge
+God, Creation, and Human Rebellion, Archibald Alexander from the Hand of Charles Hodge

 Princeton Theological Seminary became one of the leading institutions of theological training during the nineteenth century, andGod, Creation, and Human Rebellionprovides a window into the early development of what is known today as Old Princeton theology.